Cathedral of the Most Holy Trinity, Buenos Aires

 The Russian Orthodox Cathedral of the Most Holy Trinity (Catedral Ortodoxa Rusa de la Santísima Trinidad) is an Eastern Orthodox church building in Buenos Aires, Argentina.
 Located in the neighborhood of San Telmo, in front of Lezama Park.

 History

-In front of the Argentine National Historical Museum, is this structure, designed in Saint Petersburg by the architect of the Holy Synod of Russia, Mikhail Preobrazensky, started in 1898, and finally built and adapted in 1901, and honorably, by the Norwegian architect (based in Argentina) Alejandro Christophersen, in collaboration with the engineer Pedro Coni.
+In front of the Argentine National Historical Museum, is this structure, designed in Saint Petersburg by the architect of the Most Holy Synod of Russia, Mikhail Preobrazensky, started in 1898, and finally built and adapted in 1901, and honorably, by the Norwegian architect (based in Argentina) Alejandro Christophersen, in collaboration with the engineer Pedro Coni.
 The funds for its construction were donated by Russia.

 It is currently an Argentine National Historic Monument.